Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 - **IllegalPauseAction:** Is triggered if one of the following cases applies:
     - A request to pause the game reaches the ServerLogic even though the game is already paused.
     - A request to continue the game reaches the ServerLogic even though the game has not been paused previously.
-- **SessionDoesNotExist:** Is triggered when an attempt is made to interact with an Online-Session that does not exist.
+- **WrongSession:** Is triggered when a ModeratorClient tries to interact with a session not assigned to him.
 - **IllegalMessage:** Is triggered when an unknown message type is received, or when a message arrives at the ServerLogic out of order.
 More precise details are to be specified in the errorMessage.
 - **GuidAlreadyExists:** Is triggered if an already registered ModeratorGuid attempts to open a new session from a new connection.
 Addresses the unlikely event that two different ModeratorClients happen to generate the same Guid.